JsonlangJs/jsonlang/README.md

 ## What Next?

-* Adding more math, logic, object, date, casting methods
+* Adding more math, logic, object, array, date, casting methods.
-* Automation Testing for the all methods and cover all cases
+* Automation Testing for the all methods and cover all cases.
-* Allow importing packages to extend JsonRules in an easy way
+* Allow importing packages to extend JsonRules in an easy way.
-* Provide plugins to wrap some of the well-know packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc
+* Provide plugins to wrap some of the well-know packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc.
+* Make a UI Editor to generate the Json of JsonRules.
+* Allow Writing Rules as expression. i.e. `And(true, Or(1, Get('var1.var2', 0)))`.
+* Public website has a good documentation, example, playground to try JsonRules, use-cases session has many ideas for using JsonRules.